 Always put together some type of meeting guide or agenda to keep things on track.
 Here are some suggested items to include:

-- If an in progress meeting, take time to review what has been assigned and accomplished to date.
+- If an in-progress meeting, take time to review what has been assigned and accomplished to date.

-- If there are a large number of tasks, consider grouping them by area (i.e. function, responsibility, critical path, etc.) If you can, segmenting duties by the department or other organizational group will allow easier assignment of tasks, since those “teams” who have the most relevance to the task can take responsibility for the larger block of tasks.
+- If there are a large number of tasks, consider grouping them by area (i.e. function, responsibility, critical path, etc.) If you can, segmenting duties by the department or another organizational group will allow easier assignment of tasks, since those “teams” who have the most relevance to the task can take responsibility for the larger block of tasks.

 - Make those assignments at the person or at the team level.

 - Balance roles and responsibilities to ensure they can be accomplished and that no one is unduly burdened

 - Make sure that appropriate support (tools, labor, training, etc.) is provided to those who must complete the tasks.
 (For instance, normal responsibilities may need to be reassigned so those who are providing support for ISO 50001 registration may complete their certification-related tasks in a timely manner?

 - Identify added external resources and/or supporting aid or tools such as: